Lifetime Adoption > Adopting a Child > Planning for Parental Adoption Leave

 It’s best to share your adoption plans with your supervisor, boss, and even coworkers before you have a match.
 This can be hard for some adoptive parents because many people are private about their personal lives.
 Plus, you don’t know when your match will come.
 However, when your adoption day does happen, you don’t want to be caught without a plan at work.

 Begin the conversation with sharing your ideas and plans about how to divide your work.
 Doing so may put your supervisor at ease.
-Let them know that you have already started documenting your procedures and workflow.
+Then, let them know that you have already started documenting your procedures and workflow.
 We call this a “back me up binder” in our office.
 It includes procedures, passwords, where things are in your office, your contacts, and lists what you do and how you do it.
 Share your databases or documents before you take leave too.
 Leave your contact info for anyone who needs to be involved, including how to reach you in case of an urgent matter.

 Work with your supervisor to determine who will cover your duties while you’re gone.
 This might be a temp or a few coworkers operating on your behalf.